-A supplemental nursing system (SNS) allows a mother to feed her baby supplemental milk at the breast.
+An at-breast supplementer, nursing supplementer or “supply line” allows a mother to feed her baby supplemental milk at the breast.
 It can be used as a short-term aid on the way back to full breastfeeding and can sometimes be used longer-term.
-The SNS feeding tube can also be used as a way to finger-feed your baby either as a sucking exercise or when transitioning your baby back to the breast.
-Keeping in touch with an IBCLC lactation consultant is advisable while you are using an SNS.
-For the pros and cons of this method of feeding and further information on how to use them correctly see Breastfeeding With a Supplemental Nursing System.
+The feeding tube can also be used as a way to finger-feed your baby either as a sucking exercise or when transitioning your baby back to the breast.
+Keeping in touch with an International Board Certified Lactation Consultant (IBCLC) or your health professional is advisable while you are using an at-breast supplementer.
+For the pros and cons of this method of feeding and further information on commercial supplementers and how to use them see Supplementing at the Breast on this website.
 This article describes how to make a homemade supplemental nursing system.

 You will need

 - An ordinary feeding or storage bottle and teat

 - A 5 or 6 French, 50cm or 90cm feeding tube (nasogastric tube) 1

 - A 5ml or 10ml syringe for flushing and cleaning the tube—your local pharmacy may sell these or some online stores sell individually wrapped sterile syringes.